 The overall understanding, attitude and developmental level of the toddler are important factors to decide this timing.
 Some babies will always be more mature, expressive and co-operative than others and they will be the ideal candidates for learning this new skill.
 If these qualities are lacking in your baby, then there is no harm in waiting up to 2 ½ years or later to start potty training.

 The time required for toilet training will vary from individual to individual.
 Usually the basic process will take few weeks to few months.
 So do not fall prey to internet articles claiming to achieve it all within few days!

 But remember the ‘Relaxed approach’.
 Don’t be a pushy control freak.
 To master a new skill each child will take its own sweet time and you should be prepared to be patient and tolerant of your child’s earlier failed attempts.

-What are the required equipments for toilet training?
+What are the required equipment for toilet training?

 A receptacle potty is the commonest device used.
 The other way is to use the normal toilet with a toilet seat adapter suitable for the child’s size.

 Switching from the diaper to trainer pants or normal underpants is also a good idea in this phase.
 First do this nappy-to-trainer pant/underpants switch only during the day.
 Start doing that in the night only after a reasonable day-control is achieved.